ErikM1974/Firebase-QuoteExpress/README.md

 # Embroidery Pricing Calculator

 This application is an Embroidery Pricing Calculator that allows users to calculate prices for embroidered products based on style, color, size, and quantity.
+It uses the Caspio API to fetch product data.

 ## Local Development Setup